What would you do if you could go back in time 10 years?

 Success now doesn’t guarantee success in the future: If you need an example of why it’s so important to never stop learning and trying to improve your search engine optimization strategies and tactics, look at sellers on Fiverr.

-Some of the highest rated services are absolute garbage.
-Not only will they not help a site, they might even get it penalized.
+Some of the highest-rated services are absolute garbage.
+Not only will they not help a site, but they might also even get it penalized.

 Go back 5-10 years and these wouldn’t have been the worst idea.
 Now?
 Useless–all because those sellers don’t want to evolve with the industry.

 So, how do you, as an SEO expert, stay on top of your field and anticipate the future of SEO?

 There are a few ways.
 You can read blogs and study actual search engine results, but, you can also look at the direction that Google is headed (assuming other search engines follow suit as usual).

 Unless you have insider information, which I’m fresh out of (darn), the best place to start is by looking at Google’s recently published patents.

 In this article, I’m going to go over 4 fairly recent patents.
 We’re going to look at what the patents could allow Google to do and what implications these might have on the future of SEO (and, thus, your web design and digital marketing strategy).

 Even if they don’t all affect you directly, some are pretty cool.

 Disclaimer: The patents themselves are dense, so I will be simplifying, wherever possible.
 If you’re interested in the exact mechanisms behind the patents, please refer to the original linked documents.